Sustainability performance: figures & publications

 • promoting inclusion by employment

-To achieve the aims of its 2025 CSR roadmap, SPIE has drawn up an action plan complete with annual quantitative objectives.
+To achieve the aims of its 2025 sustainability roadmap, SPIE has drawn up an action plan complete with annual quantitative objectives.
 These objectives have been an integral part of the Group’s financing policy since 2022, demonstrating its determination to align its strategy with its Sustainability commitments.

 2025 objective #1: Contributing to a low-carbon economy